padas-lab-de/krony-PT/README.md

 ### **Progress**  <a name="progress">

 * I exclusively work on GPT2 now, and I'm testing different setups.
+* 50% deterministic (either pick even or odd rows) prunning works way better than any other initialization.
-* Main thing to be done: Update optimized, and have different learning rates for new params and already trained parameters.
+* Main thing to be done next: Update the optimizer, and have different learning rates for new params and already trained parameters.

 * [Link to wandb logs](https://wandb.ai/benayad7/freezing-test?workspace=user-benayad7)